rgambord/c99-doc/doc/sections/7/3/9/4/index.rst

 .. _9899_7.3.9.4p2:

+.. container:: snum

+   :ref:`2 <9899_7.3.9.4p2>`

-:ref:`2 <9899_7.3.9.4p2>` The cproj functions compute a projection of z onto the Riemann sphere: z projects to z except that all complex infinities (even those with one infinite part and one NaN part) project to positive infinity on the real axis.
+The cproj functions compute a projection of z onto the Riemann sphere: z projects to z except that all complex infinities (even those with one infinite part and one NaN part) project to positive infinity on the real axis.
 If z has an infinite part, then cproj(z) is equivalent to

 ::